mcandocia/TreeGrabForReddit/README.txt

 * You should probably do separate calls when rescraping posts/users.
 While you can share filters, the process can take a long time and they don't do the exact same thing.

+* You can scrape subreddits now, as well as moderator information.

 +---------------------+
 |-----OTHER NOTES-----|
 +---------------------+